Is Reservation Necessary In India

-The principle of democratic equality can work only if the nation as a whole is brought at the same level.
+The principle of democratic equality can work only if the nation as a whole is brought to the same level.
 Our Constitution is based on the ideals of equality and justice both in the social and political fields.
-It abolishes any discrimination either against or in favor of any class of person on the grounds of religion, race or place of birth.
-To pursue this ideal, the Constitution did away with communal representation or reservation of seats in the Legislature or in the offices on the basis of religion.
+It abolishes any discrimination either against or in favor of any class of person on the grounds of religion, race, or place of birth.
+To pursue this idea, the Constitution did away with communal representation or reservation of seats in the Legislature or in the offices on the basis of religion.

-In the 1989 general election, Janta Dal in their eletion manifesto first promised to implement the recommendations of Mandal Commission.
-All the other political parties, including Congress, were also committed to implement these recommendations.
-No party dared to oppose it for the sake of Dalit vote bank.
-On august 7, 1990, the them Prime Minister V.P.
-Singh announced the acceptance of Mandal commission’s recommendations of 27 percent reservation in jobs for the OBSs.
+In the 1989 general election, Janta Dal in their election manifesto first promised to implement the recommendations of the Mandal Commission.
+All the other political parties, including Congress, we’re also committed to implementing these recommendations.
+No party dared to oppose it for the sake of the Dalit vote bank.
+On August 7, 1990, then Prime Minister V.P.
+Singh announced the acceptance of the Mandal commission’s recommendations of 27 percent reservation in jobs for the OBSs.
 It was followed by a large-scale agitation among the students all over India.

 A nine-judge bench of the Supreme Court in Indira Sawhney’s case, popularity known as Mandal Commission, laid down that reservation should not exceed 50 percent.

-Caste-based reservation has made caste as the only medium or determining factor of social identity.
-Caste is being considered as an indispensable identity of the individual citizen.
-It is very harmful for the individuals, who seek socio-economic justice through affirmative actions and merit.
+Caste-based reservation has made caste the only medium or determining factor of social identity.
+Caste is being considered an indispensable identity of the individual citizen.
+It is very harmful to the individuals, who seek socio-economic justice through affirmative actions and merit.
 This policy of caste-based reservation is dividing society and creating an environment of mistrust and victimization.